b-zurg/react-collapse-pane/README.md

 </SplitPane>
 ```

 This will split the children.
-The children can be any valid react child.
+The children can be any valid React child.
 If a child is `null` it will be excluded from being split or displayed.

-Notice that there is no limit to the number of divs you have inside here.
-The library will split them all accordingly.
+**Note!** :eyes: There is no limit to the number of divs you have as children.
+The `SplitPane` will split them all accordingly.

 ## Styling the Resizer 💅

-By default there is a 1px divider that starts out `silver` and transitions to `dimgrey` ([css colors](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)) on hover.
+By default there is a 1px divider that starts out `rgba(120, 120, 120, 0.3)` and transitions to `rgba(120, 120, 120, 0.6)` on hover.
+Having a grey color with an alpha value means that it will look nice on both light and dark backgrounds.

-However this is easily replaceable by using the `css` and `hoverCss` options.
-You do not have to worry about pseudo selectors, transitions, animations or anything.
+This is easily replaceable with the `css` and `hoverCss` options.
+No need to worry about pseudo selectors, transitions, animations or anything.
 You just have to indicate what the divider should look like **before** and **after**.
 This is accomplished by having two separate divs, one of which fades out and the other which fades in.

+**Note** 🚨 The css props must be valid `React.CSSProperties` objects.

-The sizer also has a grabbable surface that spans the length of the split and has a default grabbable surface of `1rem`.
-Thsiis changeable by the `grabberSize` option which can be set to any valid CSS size value for `width` or `height`.
+The sizer also has a grabbable surface that spans the height (or length) of the split and has a default grabbable surface of `1rem`.
+This is changeable by the `grabberSize` option which can be set to any valid CSS size value for `width` or `height`.

-**Note!** 🚨  As per default react CSS, a number will be interpreted as a `px` value.
+**Note!** :eyes: As per default React CSS, a number will be interpreted as a `px` value.

 Here's an example: